 11. Saigō Takamori (西郷隆盛 1828–1877)

-Regarded as one of Japan’s most symbolic samurai, Saigō Takamori was instrumental in the overthrowing of the Tokugawa Shogunate.
+Regarded as one of Japan’s most symbolic, and most debatable samurai, Saigō Takamori was instrumental in the overthrowing of the Tokugawa Shogunate.
 Had his Satsuma Province (today’s Kagoshima) not allied with Chōshū, the pro-emperor forces would never have restored power to the throne.
 On the other hand, Takamori’s subsequent refusal to let the Shōgun and his supporters go unpunished resulted in the Boshin War.
 After the defeat of the Tokugawa forces, Takamori also insisted on war with Korea.
 In the face of refusal, he resigned from all posts and returned to Satsuma.
 In 1877, he led the Satsuma Rebellion which consisted of samurai disaffected by the Meiji Restoration.
 The short-lived rebellion failed, with Takamori himself dying in battle.

 If this story sounds familiar to you, know that it’s because Takamori’s life was the main inspiration behind the movie, The Last Samurai.
 The movie’s main samurai character of Katsumoto was almost entirely based on the most romanticized depictions of Takamori i.e. that of a war hero aghast at rapid modernization and the corruption of his peers.
-In reality, however, Takamori’s actions are debatable, with some historians believing the man was actually motivated by the belief that power should remain in the hands of social elites like the samurai caste.
+In reality, however, Takamori’s actions are controversial, with some historians believing the man was actually motivated by the conviction that power should remain in the hands of social elites like the samurai caste.
 Whatever the truth, Saigō Takamori represents the last days of feudal Japan.
 For better or worse, he epitomizes the old samurai ways.